defektive/defektive.github.io/content/about/index.md

 {{% blocks/section %}}

 ## Professionally,
 I lead a small team of talented penetration testers.
 I oversee everything from scheduling to reporting.
-I am hands on keyboard alongside my team and believe we can learn from each other every day.
+I am hands-on keyboard alongside my team and believe we can learn from each other every day.
 Engagements range from code review to full scope black box penetration tests.

 {.text-center}